Slen01/Project---overlook/README.md

 # Project Overlook: Remote Security Orchestrator (C2)

-**Project Overlook** is a 3rd-year Cybersecurity project featuring a custom Command and Control (C2) architecture.
+**Project Overlook** is a project featuring a custom Command and Control (C2) architecture.
 It allows for remote system monitoring and active threat response via a web-based dashboard.

 ## 🚀 Key Features
 * **Live Process Monitor:** Real-time data exfiltration of running processes from the target agent.